Xenrathe/Rails-bark_book/README.md

 * Better buttons!

 ### Additional features
-* Search bar for dogs, searching by breed
 * Cookies for remembering nearby distance filter
 * Can use 'location services' rather than address